JungAh12/RL_study/Silver_class/Lecture 1- Introduction to Reinforcement Learning/Seungeon/Study02.md

         - O is a finite set of observations
         - P is a state transition probability matrix
           - P^a_(ss') = P[S_(t+1) = s' | S_t = s, A_t = a]

         - R is a reward function, R^a_s = E[R_(t+1) | S_t = s, A_t = a]
         - Z is an observation function,
           - Z^a_(s', o) = P[O_(t+1) = o | S_t = s', A_t = a]

         - 𝛾 is a discount factor 𝛾 ∈ [0, 1]

 24. Belief States

-    > Definition
-      A history H_t is a sequence of actions, observations and rewards, H_t = A_0, O_1, R_1, ... , A_(t-1), O_t, R_t
+    > A history H_t is a sequence of actions, observations and rewards, H_t = A_0, O_1, R_1, ... , A_(t-1), O_t, R_t

-    > Defienition
-      A belief state b(h) is a probability distribution over states, conditioned on the history h b(h) = (P[S_t = s^1 | H_t = h], ..., P[S_t = s^n | H_t = h])
+    > A belief state b(h) is a probability distribution over states, conditioned on the history h b(h) = (P[S_t = s^1 | H_t = h], ..., P[S_t = s^n | H_t = h])

 25. Reductions of POMDPs